garystafford/glassfish-maven-cd-blogpost/README.md

 glassfish-maven-cd-blogpost
 ===========================

-Repository for future blog post, 'Continuous Deployment with Git, Maven, Jenkins, and GlassFish'
+Repository for future blog post, 'Building a Deployment Pipeline Using Git, Maven, Jenkins, JUnit, and GlassFish'

-Use Git, Maven, and Jenkins compile, assemble, test, and deploy a RESTful web service to mutliple GlassFish environments.
+Build an automated deployment pipeline for your Java EE applications, using leading open-source technologies, including Git, Maven, Jenkins, JUnit, and GlassFish.